 - Doing things that don’t scale helps you scale, eventually

-- The challenge with doing SaaS marketing like Drift
+- The challenge with building growth like Drift

 - In conclusion: Focus on the customer, building your brand one person at a time

 By definition, a solid brand is one with a unique identity.
 Period.
 It’s the brand you can quickly point out in a line-up of other similar businesses.

 If you’ve ever taken a branding class, the answer to what is a brand goes something like this:

 “A brand is a product, service, or concept that is publicly distinguished from other products, services, or concepts so that it can be easily communicated and usually marketed.”